DOCLINE -- What is DOCLINE®?

 Question: What is DOCLINE®?

 DOCLINE® is the National Library of Medicine's automated interlibrary loan (ILL) request routing and referral system.
-The purpose of the system is to provide improved document delivery service among libraries in the National Network of Libraries of Medicine® (NN/LM) by linking journal holdings to efficiently route the requests to potential lending libraries on behalf of the borrower.
+The purpose of the system is to provide improved interlibrary loan service among libraries in the National Network of Libraries of Medicine® (NN/LM).
+Participating libraries input their journal holdings which allows the DOCLINE system to efficiently route the requests to potential lending libraries on behalf of the borrower.

 Requests can be created, routed, received, and filled in this system.
 DOCLINE participants can also check the status of requests for which they are either the borrowing or lending library.